Six Things You Probably Don’t Know About Lombok

 After you have shaken hands, raise your hand and touch your heart to show your sincerity.

-More than a year after a massive earthquake stuck north Lombok, Lombok is back!
-Bigger and better than ever!
-The island has really recovered.
 The best thing anyone can do for the island is visit.
 The best time to visit is now as you can experience the beauty of Lombok without all the crowds.

 Discover our current promotions >